mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 **DELETE methods:**
 > ## '/api/companies/:id'
 > * Takes in a company_id parameter in the url.
-> * It returns status code 200 and a 'Company was successfully deleted!' message if successful.
+> * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
-> * It returns status code 400 and a 'Company could not be deleted... please check your request and try again!' message if unsuccessful.
+> * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.

 ---